Last Updated: November 27, 2019

 1) 1956-7 and earlier – hand written initials RVG

 3) 1961/2 onwards, machine stamp VAN GELDER, roughly though not exactly coinciding with the introduction of the NY label.
 Some early NY label titles still bear the second RVG machine stamp.

-The Van Gelder hallmark was applied on the master acetate, and transfers during the various stages of metalwork through to the final stamper It indicates the mastering was carried out by Van Gelder and its absence means the master has been created by other usually inferior ears.
+The Van Gelder etching or stamp was applied on the master acetate, and replicates during the various stages of metalwork through to the final stamper.
+It indicates the mastering was carried out by Van Gelder.
+It does not confirm him as recording engineer, which is a different enterprise, and a number of early Blue Notes are RVG-mastered but recorded some years previously in radio station studios, but re-mastered by Van Gelder.
+Its absence means the master has been created by other, usually lesser talents..

 Similar hallmarkings are found on Van Gelder’s work for other labels, notably Prestige and Impulse and as Rudolf reminds me, also Debut and Savoy.